 - ATM usage of especially foreign customers

-The red flag in line with accounts in financial institutions, in particular, Syria, Turkey, Turkmenistan, Uzbekistan, Afghanistan, Kyrgyzstan nationals account the movement of persons should be carefully monitored.
+The red flag in line with accounts in financial institutions, in particular, Syria, Turkey, Turkmenistan, Uzbekistan, Afghanistan, and Kyrgyzstan nationals accounts, the movement of persons should be carefully monitored.

 4. Red Flags for Organ Trade

 Organ trafficking and human trafficking are completely different crimes to get an organ.
 While the object of the crime is an organ in the organ trade, the object of human trafficking is a human.
 In other words, organ trafficking may not be directly related to human trafficking.

 The financial flow of human trafficking crime to ensure organ trafficking is achieved by using the two potential methods below: